 All courses for the minor must be from the CSCI department or EE cross-listed courses (EE 4363 and EE 5364).
 INET courses (including INET 4001, INET 4002, and INET 4707) can not be applied to this minor.
 Students who have completed MATH 2373, MATH 2243, MATH 2574H (Linear Algebra & Differential Equations) or MATH 2142 (Linear Algebra) cannot use these courses as a substitution for CSCI 2033 in the minor.
 Students can use these courses to meet prerequisites for advanced courses requiring CSCI 2033.

-- CSCI 3041: could be considered as a lower division elective.
-Students may not use both 3041 and 2011 and/or 4041.
+- CSCI 3041 can be a lower division elective.
+Students may not use both 3041 and 2011 and/or 4041 for their minor.

 - CSCI 3061 can be a lower division elective.